WDI-SEA/notes/02-js-jquery/js-functions/04iterators.md

 4. Get results

-##forEach
+## forEach

+### What

+`forEach` is the basic replacement for your standard `for` loop.

+### How

-`forEach` is the _functional programming_ replacement for your standard `for` loop.
-You can take the body from your `for` loop, wrap it in a function, and pass that argument to `forEach`.
-Let's look at an example:
+Take the body from your `for` loop, wrap it in a function, and pass that as the callback argument to `forEach`.
+This iterator will take each array value and one-by-one pass these values into your callback function.

+### Examples:

 ```js
 var friends = ["Markus", "Tim", "Ilias", "Elie"];